 When away from the work desk Michael enjoys finding live music to watch, exploring the Puget Sound for new hiking spots, and playing co-op board games.

-In her free time, Amy loves backpacking, reading voraciously, and making jewelry!
+In her free time, Amy loves backpacking and reading voraciously.

 Wendi Lindquist is a University of Washington history PhD candidate on the verge of defending her dissertation entitled, “Death and Dying on the Northwest Coast of North America, 1774-1858.”
 As a graduate student, she spent five years working as the editorial intern and business manger for the Center for the Study of the Pacific Northwest, which supports research, teaching, and public programs that promote knowledge about the people and issues that shaped the Northwest.
 She is currently working for Refugee Women’s Alliance (ReWA) as the development and events associate.